Set Current Location

 Built in 1825, this 95-foot (28.95-meter) lighthouse is the oldest building in south Florida.
 It originally guided sailors through the dangerous waters along the Straits of Florida.
 Although it was removed from service many times during various wars, it has weathered the years extraordinarily well.
 The US Coast Guard has used it as a navigational device for the past 25 years.
 The lighthouse is part of Bill Baggs Cape Florida State Park.
 Guests can take guided tours or explore the Cape Florida Lighthouse by themselves.

 Spanish Monastery was originally constructed in 1141 in Segovia, Spain and brought to America in pieces by William Randolph Hearst to be rebuilt stone by stone.
 It is the oldest building in the western hemisphere.
 Now officially named the Ancient Monastery St. Bernard de Clairvaux, the building serves as an historical landmark, an Episcopal church with 200 active members and a tourist attraction.
 The building is available for weddings, receptions and parties.

 From the Tequesta Indians to the pioneers of the 1890s to Deering himself, this area of Cutler was a prime location for settlement.
 Just off of Biscayne Bay, this unique natural setting is home to many rare plants, tropical hammocks and endangered land forests.
 Today, you can tour the historic Stone House and the Richmond Cottage or explore the areas at the Environmental Center museum.

 Zoo Miami is one of the oldest and largest zoos in the entire state of Florida.
 The zoo is what is called a "free-range zoo," where none of the animals are caged.
 Due to its tropical climate, it is an ideal menagerie for observing animals from warmer areas of the world like Australia and Africa.
-Visit all kinds of animals from natives like Caimans to those from Southern Hemisphere like the Tree Kangaroo.
+Visit all kinds of animals, from natives like Caimans, to those from the Southern Hemisphere like the Tree Kangaroo.
 The zoo also has several cafes and concession stands scattered throughout so visitors are refreshed.